jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 95%
 64%
 The proportion of incidents
-with a High or Massive
+with a “High” or “Massive”
 impact dramatically
 doubled from 2022 to 2023,
 accounting for nearly